fhildeb/lukso-node-guide/4-router-config/README.md

 If you just applied the same IP address as static property, everything should have worked on the fly.

 > In case of the manual input, wait for the router reboot and restart your node.
+Then log in and continue.

 Verify that your static IP address is set up as wished using the same commands as before: